Ihor-Zaiets/booking_university_project/README.md

 Then, i\`m not sure, if i wrote tests good enough for reservation crud.
 Should\`ve i mocked User and Apartment or is it ok.

 Anyway, i finally finished first step and created CRUD for all basic Entities.

+(31.10.2023)

+So everything was good.
+I created Validation class.
+Tests + validations all is good as could be, but then I found out, that created by me methods save\delete are public.
+That is not something i wanted.
+They should private or protected.
+It was a moment, when i learned a minus of interfaces.
+All their methods must be public.
+After that i started writing implementation through abstract class BaseServiceImpl.
+An idk why, but this time everything was just working.
+Truly I was overwhelmed by many new things in the beginning.
+So everything was good.
+Tests, then methods in class.

+And there is now new problem.
+I cannot test protected or private methods.
+I started googling.
+Turned out, i shouldn\`t test private methods.
+If i should, then, i wrote them wrong.
+At first I had kind of good practises collision **TDD** vs **private methods**.
+But know i think, i kind of get it.
+Public API vs private methods.
+Also found new topic to google.
+JaCoCo.